News Update : November 2009

 The powerhouse containing the three gas engines is connected through transformers to the provincial electricity grid.
 When the Topi crushing mill is operating at its full capacity of 60 tonnes fruit per hour it is expected that the biogas project will supply up to 2.7 Megawatts of electricity to the grid.
 This renewable source of energy is replacing electricity previously generated by fossil fuels.

-company’s third CDM Biogas Project
+of the company’s third CDM Biogas Project

 Official opening of the company’s Topi Biogas Project